rahra/intfract/README.md

 ## Implementation Variants

+Have a look at the file `config.h` to modify the following options.
+The code by default is configured to be multithreaded, making use of parallization on multiple CPUs.
-This package contains several implementations:
+This package contains several implementation variants of the inner loop in the following files:

 * `iterated.c` is a strait forward implementation of the iteration loop using `double`s.
 * `iteratel.c` is an implementation of the same algorithm using integers of type `long` instead.